Dragon Screed does not have a laser. It rides along on the forms that are set up – these forms are normally set up with a laser.

 Definitely! – even on your very first pour.
 See our Profitability Analysis.

-No, only the weight of the screed is recommended to be on your forms or rail system.
+No, this is not necessary.
+Only the weight of the screed is recommended to be on your forms or rail system.
 Dragon Screed is designed to rise up and over the concrete if you get too much concrete in front of it.
 Placing downward pressure on the screed would not allow the screed bar to rise up when necessary.

 We ship screeds with a third party hauler.
 We work with each customer to arrange shipment and are happy to use their preferred carrier.
 Customer are also welcome to come pick their screed up from our warehouse if they prefer.